-Planning Council staff continues to support its initial recommendation that the proposed amendment be approved, subject to the City's voluntary commitment to restrict 15% (at least 635) of the proposed dwelling units to affordable housing units at the "moderate-income" level or below (up to 120% of median income) for a minimum of 30 years or in-lieu of payment, as memorialized in Attachment 1.
+Planning Council staff continues to support its initial recommendation that the proposed amendment be approved, subject to the City's voluntary commitment to restrict 15% (at least 635) of the proposed dwelling units to affordable housing units at the "moderate-income" level or below (up to 120% of median income) for a minimum of 30 years or inlieu of payment, as memorialized in Attachment 1.

 It is noted that any approval associated with the proposed map and corresponding text amendment does not authorize any development on Site 66 on the Broward County Environmentally Sensitive Lands (ESL) Map unless the Site has been removed from the BCLUP Natural Resource Series ESL Map through the Florida Statutes, Chapter 163, comprehensive planning process.
 The City of Fort Lauderdale has acknowledged the pending request to remove Site 66 from the ESL Map and has confirmed that any development of the site will be consistent with the outcome of that process.
-See Attachment 8 of corresponding map amendment.